smoltcp-rs/smoltcp/README.md

 ### Media layer

-The only supported medium is Ethernet.
+There are 3 supported mediums.

+* Ethernet
   * Regular Ethernet II frames are supported.
   * Unicast, broadcast and multicast packets are supported.
   * ARP packets (including gratuitous requests and replies) are supported.